-- Part 1: General Information: provides a general description of the requirement; - Part 2: Bidder Instructions: provides the instructions, clauses and conditions applicable to the bid solicitation; - Part 3: Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, if applicable, and the basis of selection; - Part 4: Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.
+Part 1 General Information: provides a general description of the requirement;

+Part 2 Bidder Instructions: provides the instructions, clauses and conditions applicable to the bid solicitation;

+Part 3 Evaluation Procedures and Basis of Selection: indicates how the evaluation will be conducted, the evaluation criteria that must be addressed in the bid, if applicable, and the basis of selection;
-The Annexes include:

-Annex "A" - Statement of Work,

-Annex "B" - Financial Proposal,

-Annex "C" - Technical Evaluation Criteria,

-Annex "D" - Certifications,
+Part 4 Resulting Contract Clauses: includes the clauses and conditions that will apply to any resulting contract.

+The Annexes include the Statement of Work, the Financial Proposal, Technical Evaluation Criteria, Certifications, and any other annexes.